BryanShea0207/In-class/Notes/Notes 3-6.md

 looking up "File based routing" will lead to the github page for unplugin-vue-router

-benifite of using unplugin router: creates index.ts at build time
+benefits of using unplugin router: creates index.ts at build time

 [[https://uvr.esm.is/introduction.html]]